 How do you feel in the evening when your day finishes?
 Do you feel like watching some TV?
 TV shows and commercials?
 There you learn how to be cool, modern, contemporary.

 You go to bed tired (of work) and empty

 What is empty?
 Which part of you is empty?
 Where do you experience this emptiness?
 You don’t have the time or wish to explore these questions… and why would you?
 You have enough stuff; you worked for your stuff all your life; there shouldn’t be any emptiness in your evening.
 All that beautiful stuff around you, no room left for emptiness – it is just tiredness.

 Which place in the human body feels the emptiness of such life?
 What and where does it really hurt?
 Or does it hurt at all?
 There are plenty of tranquilizers, alcohol, and Mary Jay.
 You can choose to participate in collective sedation – a straight road to emptiness.
 What is emptiness?

 “Put your ear down close to your soul and listen hard.”
 (Anne Sexton)

 I have written a book in an attempt to find some answers, or in an attempt to talk to my most intimate and hidden parts of my psyche to teach myself and those around me how to change on the deepest level – on the level of one’s soul, that uncharted territory rarely discussed in a mainstream media and ‘everyday conversations’ and dealings.
 To emphasize how important it is to nourish the needs of one’s inner life.

 Where does the soul live?
 Between understanding and unconsciousness?
-Is it married to imagination?
+Is it married to the imagination?
 Oh, sweet lovers, they cannot be separated!
-It uses the body to live in it and the mind to wonder but its instrument is neither the body nor the mind.
+It uses the body to live in it and the mind to wander but its instrument is neither the body nor the mind.